D

 Dragon moray eels are carnivores and are primarily nocturnal, which means they are active at night.
 Their main prey is smaller crustaceans and fish.

-Their second set of jaws are called pharyngeal jaws, and they house the second set of teeth.
+Their second set of jaws is called pharyngeal jaws, and they house the second set of teeth.
 Their first set of teeth latches onto the prey.
 Next, they move their pharyngeal jaws forward to hook the prey and pull it further into the throat and eventually the stomach.

 Moray eels are the only fish species to use a second set of jaws to capture their prey.
-Because they have to rely on their scent to capture prey, Moray eel’s usually hunt weak or dead creatures.
+Because they have to rely on their scent to capture prey, Moray eels usually hunt weak or dead creatures.

 Reproduction and Lifespan